ChanJianHao/ip/docs/README.md

 -   Words in  `UPPER_CASE`  are the parameters to be supplied by the user e.g. in  `todo TASKNAME`,  `TASKNAME`  is a parameter which can be used as  `todo homework`.

 ### 3.1 Listing all Tasks `list`
-This will list all task which the user have added.
+This will list all task which the user has added.

 Format: `list`